 The Family Deductible is an aggregate Deductible as is shown in the SBC.
+The Family

-The Family Deductible must be satisfied by two of more family members, who are insured under this Group Policy, during the Policy Year the policy is in force.
-Once the Family deductible is met for the Plan Year, no further payments toward the Family Deductible from Family members will be required for the remainder of that Plan Year.
+Deductible must be satisfied by two of more family members, who are covered under this Policy, during the Calendar Year the policy is in force.
+Once the Family deductible is met for the Calendar Year, no further payments toward the Family Deductible from Family members will be required for the remainder of that Calendar Year.

-Dependent means the Insured Employee's:
+Dependent means Your:

 - 1. Lawful spouse or domestic partner; and - 2.
-Dependent Child as defined in this Group Policy.
+Dependent Child as defined in this Policy.

-Dependent Child or Dependent Children means the Insured Employee's children who are:
+Dependent Child or Dependent Children means Your children who are:

-- 1. Under age 26, regardless of their place of residence, marital status or student status; including: (a) newborn children; (b) stepchildren; (c) legally adopted children; (d) children placed for adoption with the Policyowner in accordance with applicable state or federal law; (e) foster children; and (f) children for whom the Covered Person is a legal guardian substantiated by a court or administrative order; and - 2.
-Unmarried dependent Handicap Children age 26 and over.
-Refer to the definition of Handicapped Child.
+- Under age 26, regardless of their place of residence, marital status or student status; including: (a) newborn children; (b) stepchildren; (c) legally adopted children; (d) children placed for adoption with the Policyowner in accordance with applicable state or federal law; (e) foster children; and (f) children for whom You are a legal guardian substantiated by a court or administrative order; and - 2.
+Unmarried dependent Disabled Children age 26 and over.
+Refer to the definition of Disabled Child.